Program & Curriculum

 The program itself will have four core segments, beginning in the middle of 7th grade and lasting through the end of 8th grade.

 Phase I: Winter & Spring of 7th Grade

-Once nominated and selected to be a Truman Scholar, students will participate in an intensive 10-part online seminar, taken together with Truman Scholars from other participating schools.
-This special course of study will introduce the large theme of America and Israel as two exceptional and covenantal nations, and then explore in-depth the Hebraic influence on the American experiment, through the careful study of great speeches, stories, court decisions, and excerpted works of political philosophy.
+Once nominated and selected to be a Truman Scholar, students will participate in an intensive 10-seminar online course, taken together with Truman Scholars from other participating schools.
+This special course of study will introduce the theme of America and Israel as two exceptional and covenantal nations, and explore in-depth the Hebraic influence on the American experiment, through the careful study of great speeches, stories, letters, and excerpted works of political philosophy.

 Phase II: Summer Preceding 8th Grade

 During the summer, students will select from a variety of 3-seminar courses on the great speeches in the Jewish, Western, or American traditions as part of our Great Speeches program.
 Alternative arrangements will be available for students who are at camp or are otherwise unavailable.

 Now in 8th grade—and, in many cases, busily applying to high school—Truman Scholars will choose from a wide range of specially-curated elective courses in Tikvah Online Academy, on Jewish, American, and Western topics.
 For the latest elective courses being offered, please click here.

 Phase IV: Winter & Spring of 8th Grade